mukundbabbar/otel-java-extensions/java-extension/README.md

 ## Embed extensions in the OpenTelemetry Agent

 To simplify deployment, you can embed extensions into the OpenTelemetry Java Agent to produce a single jar file.
 With an integrated extension, you no longer need the `-Dotel.javaagent.extensions` command line option.

+## Sample use case - Data extractor

+Extensions are designed to override or customize the instrumentation provided by the upstream agent without having to create a new OpenTelemetry distribution or alter the agent code in any way.

+Consider a scenario where we want to extract transaction data from within the code eg. method parameters or return value of a method and use them as tags or metrics.

+In this example, a configuration file is used by the extension to instrument specific class:method and extract values when these are invoked.

+For more examples, see [DemoServlet3InstrumentationModule](src/main/java/com/example/javaagent/instrumentation/DemoServlet3InstrumentationModule.java).

 For more information, see the `extendedAgent` task in [build.gradle](build.gradle).
 ## Extensions examples